Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 - Simplify+ 3 Months - $89.99 ($0.99/day, marked "Most Popular, save 65%").

-Simplify+ unlocks four things on top of the free tier: tailored resumes in one click, AI cover letters generated in roughly 10 seconds, stronger pre-written application responses for essay questions, and AI-powered networking and referral suggestions.
+The paid tier unlocks four things on top of the free baseline: tailored resumes in one click, AI cover letters generated in roughly 10 seconds, stronger pre-written application responses for essay questions, and AI-powered networking and referral suggestions.
 The vendor's own claims on this page: "2x more interviews after upgrading," "5+ hours of job search time saved every week," and "50k+ users."

 There is no money-back guarantee.
-The weekly tier exists specifically as a low-commitment way to test Simplify+ before committing monthly or quarterly.
+The weekly tier exists specifically as a low-commitment way to test the upgrade before committing monthly or quarterly.

 Simplify Jobs Reviews: Trustpilot & Reddit Verdict

-Public sentiment on Simplify is shaped by one underlying confusion: people install it expecting auto-apply and discover assisted autofill.
+Public sentiment is shaped by one underlying confusion: people install the extension expecting auto-apply and discover assisted autofill.
 Once you separate the two camps, the picture clears up.

 The "Glorified Autofill" Critique